Hyle-org/devhub-hyle/docs/concepts/pipelined-proving.md

 Even with pipelined proving, sequenced transactions that never settle can slow down the network.

-To remove this risk, Hylé enforces **timeouts** for blob transactions.
+To remove this risk, Hyli enforces **timeouts** for blob transactions.

 Each blob transaction is assigned a specific time limit for the associated proof to be submitted and verified.
 Subsequent transactions can proceed without waiting indefinitely.